Many vets are landing jobs, but the transition can be tough

 Veterans account for about 7% of the civilian population, according to the Bureau of Labor Statistics.
 Their jobless rate can help gauge the nation's efforts to assist former service members, experts say.
 It can also reflect on the military and how it prepares departing personnel.
 High veteran unemployment is not good for recruiting.

-For this Veterans Day, a handful of former service members talked about their experiences looking for work at a time when the veteran jobless rate is so low.
+For Veterans Day Friday, a handful of former service members talked about their experiences looking for work at a time when the veteran jobless rate is so low.
 For some, it was easy — but others have struggled.

 Pierson Gest, a former Army infantryman, landed his first post-military job in August as a hydropower system designer in California.